geomio/solarYears/readme.md

 # Setup/Installation Requirements

-1. make folder for cloning somewhere easy to find
+1. Make folder for cloning, somewhere easy to find.
-2. in terminal of choice navigate to folder of choice for cloning
+2. In terminal of choice navigate to folder of choice for cloning.
-3. type or paste this into the terminal: git clone https://github.com/geomio/solarYears.git
+3. Type or paste this into the terminal: git clone https://github.com/geomio/solarYears.git
 4. Navigate to clone destination folder using terminal.
-5. to start program In project root folder, using terminal type and enter: npm run start
+5. To start program In project root folder, using terminal type and enter: npm run start.
-6. browser window with project should open
+6. Browser window with project should open.

 ## instructions

-1. after program is open user can enter a number between 1-130
+1. After program is open user can enter a number between 1-130.
-2. only one planet can be selected at a time, though run all can be selected to see all planet outcomes at once
+2. Only one planet can be selected at a time, though run all can be selected to see all planet outcomes at once.
-3. click the calculate button to see result
+3. Click the calculate button to see result.
-5. to clear results user can refresh page or click calculate to reset and clear page
+5. To clear results user can refresh page or click calculate to reset and clear page.
-6. for different result after page is reset reenter age ,select desired planet for conversion, and press calculate
+6. For different result after page is reset reenter age ,select desired planet for conversion, and press calculate.

 # Known Bugs